dengsgo/go-decorator/README.md

 ## Contribute

 The project is still under development and due to frequent changes, external contributions are temporarily not accepted.
-Welcome to submit a Pull Request after stabilization
+Welcome to submit a Pull Request after stabilization.

+## TODO

+- More documents.
+- IDE friendly tool support.
+- better performance.
+- More testing coverage.
+- More clear error reminders.
+- More...